 Head to breakfast at Caffe 11th Avenue for hand-dipped French toast, eggs benedict, or their house-made quiche.
 This spot has been a favorite with locals since it opened in 2018.

-Explore Murals & Museums in Toppenish
+Explore Murals and Museums

 Head east on Interstate 82 (about 25 minutes) to the town of Toppenish.
 This small town packs plenty to see.
 Visit the American Hop Museum, The Northern Pacific Railway Museum, or the Yakama Nation Cultural Center and Museum, which tells the story of the Yakama People.
 The city is also known for its impressive network of 79 murals (and counting) depicting its agricultural roots and the American West.
 Grab a map and take a self-guided tour.

 Next, head east to nearby Granger to explore the town’s resident dinosaurs.
-The town has been adding dinosaur creations built out of various materials since 1994 when the local Public Works Department was tasked with implementing a theme.
+This small town has been adding dinosaur creations built out of various materials since 1994 when the local Public Works Department was tasked with implementing a theme.
 As of 2019, 33 dinosaurs call Granger home.
 Take a self-guided tour and see how many you can spot!

-Lunch and Wine Tasting
+Go Wine Tasting

 Head to one of Yakima’s stunning wineries for lunch and a wine tasting.
 The vineyards surrounding Yakima and Zillah offer plenty of options.
 Freehand Cellars offers scenic views and sharable small plates, while Treveri Cellars specializes in sparking wine and boasts a full menu with lovely views from their patio.
 If visiting more than one destination, be sure to designate a driver or consider arranging a guided winery tour.